 - Non-UConn publications stating incorrect deadlines

-- Initiating the FAFSA web application process late and/or pending the receipt of a PIN.
+- Initiating the FAFSA application process late pending receipt of FSA ID

 - Changes in family structure (e.g., death, divorce or legal separation)